 - Duration Windows

-Some choose to re-engineer them, rebrand them or carry out modifications and improvements.
+Some choose to re-engineer, rebrand, or implement modifications and improvements.
 We have included some of these existing systems in our table.
-Several of the above brands are based on the Cortizo Cor-Vision and Cor-Vision Plus, another great slimline sliding door.
+Several of the above brands are based on the Cortizo Cor-Vision and Cor-Vision Plus, another popular slimline sliding door.

 Are the slimmest sliding doors better than the regular sliding door?

-The construction of the ultra-slim sliding doors is quite different from the systems on our listing with standard size interlocks.
+Not at all.
+The construction of the ultra-slim sliding doors is quite different from the systems on our listing with standard-size interlocks.
 In most cases, the ultra-slim sliding doors are inline versions only.
 Regular size doors offer inline, lift and slide or tilt and slide opening options.
 Glass choices tend to be greater with the thicker set doors as well as having more handle style options.

 Slimline sliding doors come with caveats and restrictions.